On the slope of fourgonal semistable fibrations: The main theorem

-Next we observe that the latter is an increasing function in $c_2 (\wdt\F)$, and the $c_2 (\wdt\F)$ can be bounded using similar arguments as in the ruled case.
-The statement will follow as the resulting expressions are all bounded from below by the same expressions evaluated in $s=t=0$. \end{proof}
+Now $c_2 (\wdt\F)$ can be bounded using similar arguments as in the ruled case.
+The claim follows by next Proposition \ref{boundsc2scoppiatafour}, as the resulting expressions are all bounded from below by the same expressions but evaluated in $s=t=0$. \end{proof}

-We point out that in the following Proposition in the general odd genus case $\wdt \sF$ turns out to be Bogomolov semistable, but we prefer to consider the Brosius sequence also in this case, as it gives a better bound on the $c_2 (\wdt \sF)$ than the Bogomolov inequality.